 Constipation does not need to ruin the pregnancy experience and by keeping the stools soft, women can potentially avoid developing other conditions like haemorrhoids.
 Speaking of which …

 Nothing can counter that gorgeous pregnancy glow quite like the torture of walking around with painful lumps, sometimes the size of grapes, rubbing right at your back passage.

 The all-too-common delight of haemorrhoids in pregnancy is caused when blood vessels around the anal passage become swollen and enlarged.
 Avoiding constipation is the most important way to reduce the painful swelling or prevent them altogether, but there are no guarantees unfortunately.

 Other ways to reduce the risk of developing haemorrhoids include not straining to pass a bowel movement, or lingering too long on the toilet, as well as doing kegel exercises daily and not sitting or standing for too long without a break.

 Vaginal discharge would have to be the most common icky side effect experienced by women during pregnancy.
-It is completely normal to expect a little extra something in your underwear so it’s time to top up the sanitary pad supply.
+It is completely normal to expect a little extra something in your underwear so it’s time to top up your supply of liners.

-But The Royal Women’s Hospital Victoria says, “If the discharge smells unpleasant, causes soreness, itching or is discoloured, you may have a vaginal infection”.
-Thrush is most likely to be the diagnosis, but it is still important to see your doctor to confirm that it is nothing sinister.
+The Royal Women’s Hospital Victoria cautions though, “If the discharge smells unpleasant, causes soreness, itching or is discoloured, you may have a vaginal infection.”
+Thrush is most likely to be the diagnosis, but it is still important to see your doctor to confirm that it is nothing more sinister.

-While it is more common later in pregnancy when hormones are at their peak and your body starts preparing to become a feeding machine, it can happen early in the piece, particularly if this is not your first child.
+While it is more common later in pregnancy when hormones are at their peak and your body starts preparing to become a feeding machine, it can happen much earlier in pregnancy too, particularly if this is not your first child.